Highway Star (song): Production

-Covers
+Cover versions

-The song was covered by the Gwar side project X-Cops in their 1995 album You Have the Right to Remain Silent....
+The song was covered by the Gwar side project X-Cops on their 1995 album You Have the Right to Remain Silent....

 In 2012, a tribute album featuring cover songs from Deep Purple's Machine Head was released, titled Re-Machined: A Tribute to Deep Purple's Machine Head.
-On this album, a live recording of "Highway Star" was featured by rock supergroup Chickenfoot, as well as a version recorded by Glenn Hughes, Steve Vai, and Chad Smith.
+On this album, a live recording of "Highway Star" was performed by rock supergroup Chickenfoot, as well as a version recorded by Glenn Hughes, Steve Vai, and Chad Smith.

-In 2018, a cover by Cory Todd was used in the science fiction television series The Expanse, in the episode of season 3 "Delta-V".
-The lyrics of the song were rewritten in the mix of English and Belter Creole, a constructed language made for the TV series by Nick Farmer, that was used in the show by Belters, the inhabitants of the asteroid belt and outer planets.
+In 2018, a cover by Cory Todd was used in the science fiction television series The Expanse, in the episode "Delta-V" of season 3.
+The lyrics of the song were rewritten in a mix of English and Belter Creole, a constructed language made for the TV series by Nick Farmer, that was used in the show by Belters, the inhabitants of the asteroid belt and outer planets.
 The lyrics were additionally adjusted to fit the in-universe setting, with the references to the car in the song being replaced with the spaceship.
 The full version of the song was later placed on The Collector's Edition version of the TV series soundtrack that was released on 13 December 2019.

-Other bands to record the song include Dream Theater, Point Blank, Stryper, Metal Church, Buckcherry, Type O Negative, Faith No More.
+Other bands to record the song include Dream Theater, Point Blank, Stryper, Metal Church, Buckcherry, Type O Negative, and Faith No More.
 Buckcherry's cover was used as the theme music for TNT's coverage of NASCAR in 2009.

-Although it is not a cover, the band The Amboy Dukes had the song "Pony Express" in the album Call Of The Wild (1973) which, even in the words of Ted Nugent, has quite a few similarities with Highway Star.